Disclaimer

 Like the Dalmatian breed, Great Dances are intelligent and pick up things easily.
 In addition, their love for humans and other animals makes them easy to train.

-It is recommended to start the training as early as possible to avoid behavioral issues.
+Starting the training as early as possible is recommended to avoid behavioral issues.
 Regular training sessions and sweet rewards can help the Great Dane overcome their aggressive attitude.

 5. Energy Level

-Dalmatians are very energetic dogs who require lots of exercise every day to stay happy and healthy.
-If you aren’t able to take them for walks or play games with them every day or give them enough exercise, they may become destructive or hyperactive and end up chewing furniture, running around like crazy, or may enter into mischief.
+Dalmatians are energetic dogs that require regular exercise to stay happy and healthy.
+If you aren’t able to take them for walks, play games with them every day, or give them enough exercise, they may become destructive or hyperactive, chew furniture, run around like crazy, or get into mischief.

-On the contrary, Great Danes are energetic but don’t need an intense level of workout.
-They can enjoy boisterous play sessions all day long as far as they are followed by a rest or nap time.
+On the contrary, Great Danes are not energetic with moderate exercise needs.
+They can enjoy boisterous play sessions all day long if they are followed by a rest or nap time.

 6. Size and Weight of The Two Dogs

-Dalmatians are medium-sized dog breeds, and they can grow between 19 and 23 inches tall at the shoulder and weigh up to 40 to 60 lbs.
+Dalmatians are medium-sized dog breeds.
+They can grow between 19 and 23 inches tall at the shoulder and weigh up to 40 to 60 lbs.
 Their average lifespan ranges between 10 and 13 years.

-Great Danes are counted among the giant dog breeds in the world, reaching heights of 28 inches and weighing up to 175 lbs!
-Their average lifespan is 8 years, but they can live up to 10 years old.
+Great Danes are among the world’s giant dog breeds, reaching heights of 28 inches and weighing up to 175 lbs!
+Their average lifespan is eight years, but they can live up to 10 years.

 Great Danes have a long, muscular body with a deep chest, large head, and long legs.
 They walk with a proud gait that shows off their athleticism.